Code of Ethics

 All Company Personnel must conduct themselves in compliance with all applicable laws, rules, codes and regulations, wherever the Group conducts business.

 Export Control Laws

-The Group is committed to the strict compliance of its businesses with all applicable export and re-export control laws and regulations, including export control laws and regulations of the United States, the European Union, China and Hong Kong (“Export Control Laws”) and in particular, compliance with the restriction against export or transfer of sensitive equipment, software and technology of U.S. origin outside the United States under the Export Control Laws of the United States.
-All Company Personnel must not trade, procure or collaborate for business, directly or indirectly, with any person or entity in violation of the Export Control Laws and must ensure that no data, information, software, materials, goods, technology or services will be exported or transferred, directly or indirectly, in violation of the Export Control Laws, or will be used for any purposes prohibited by the Export Control Laws.
+The Group is committed to the strict compliance of its businesses with all applicable export and re-export control laws and regulations, including export control laws and regulations of the United States, the European Union, China and Hong Kong (“Export Control Laws”) and in particular, compliance with the restrictions against export or transfer of sensitive equipment, software and technology of U.S. origin outside the United States under its export controls.
+All Company Personnel must not conduct business or have any direct or indirect dealings, with any person or entity in violation of the Export Control Laws and must ensure that no data, information, software, materials, goods, technology or services will be exported or transferred, directly or indirectly, in violation of the Export Control Laws, or will be used for any purposes prohibited by the Export Control Laws.